Compassionate Justice Fund

 • This does NOT need to be a recent injury.

-Marginalized or vulnerable
+Marginalized or underserved

 • Experience of violence or abuse